 Something else was coming.

-She was contemplating hurrying to chase it, but it was clear that it was making its way over to her.
+She was contemplating hurrying to chase it, but it was clear that it was approaching her.
 So she waited.
 And then she saw it.
 She cocked her head.
-It was like a golem, but it looked to be made of flesh.
+It was like a golem of meat.
 Was it an evolved flesh golem?
 It reminded her of her looks, but it looked soft and small.

-The small creature pulled a massive sword out of nowhere and flew at incredible speed toward her.
+The tiny creature pulled a massive sword out of nowhere and flew toward her.

 Was it trying to attack her?
 It made no sense.
-Nearly all the other creatures ran from her on sight and those were far more powerful than this little thing.
-But it was still unusually fast.
+Creatures far more powerful ran from her on sight.
 She raised her hand to block its weapon.

 Jeevian was a composed man even when things got ugly.

-But now he was panicking.
-He had used his strongest qi technique and the entire damn cave was collapsing around him.
-But the creature didn’t even suffer any damage.
+Now, he was panicking.
+He had used his most potent qi technique, and the entire damn cave collapsed around him.
+The creature didn’t even suffer any damage.
 It was time to get desperate.